2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 \[ P(S) = 1. \tag{2.2}\]

-Note the definition of the probability for an event \(A\) in the definition of probability specifically highlights the following:
+Note the above definition for the probability of an event \(A\) specifically highlights the following:

 … as the \(n\) times we observe the random phenomenon goes to infinity.